 The passage has two separate channels that serve a variety of skill levels.
 The right, low water channel separates Pearce Estate Park from Divide Island.
 It is classified as Class 2 whitewater.
 The channel features pool-drop elements on the top and bottom.
 It has a meandering middle section.
 The left high-water channel is more challenging and classified as high-volume Class 3+ whitewater, only recommended for experienced whitewater paddlers.

 A Community Development Committee recently convened.
 As a result, the Harvie Passage Facility Enhancement Plan will move ahead as part of the Bend in the Bow Redevelopment plan.
-There is an opportunity for public engagement; click here to provide feedback.
+There is an opportunity for public engagement; click here to give your feedback.

 WHERE TO GO FROM HERE